-Investment strategy is set by the Administering Authority, after consultation with the employers and after taking investment advice.
-The precise mix, manager make up and target returns are set out in the Investment Strategy, which is available to members and employers.
+Investment strategy is set by the administering authority, after consultation with the employers and after taking investment advice.
+The precise mix, manager make up and target returns are set out in the Statement of Investment Principles (being replaced by an Investment Strategy Statement under new LGPS Regulations), which is available to members and employers.